ravigajul/cypress-cucumber-only/README.md

 ## Cucumber JSON reports

+1. This is the file that CI sytems like jenkins uses to generate the reports.
-1. Install the cucumber json formatter from the below <https://github.com/cucumber/json-formatter/releases/tag/v19.0.0>
+2. Install the cucumber json formatter from the below <https://github.com/cucumber/json-formatter/releases/tag/v19.0.0>
-2. Change the file name to cucumber-json-formatter.exe
+3. Change the file name to cucumber-json-formatter.exe
-3. Set the path to downloaded file location
+4. Set the path to downloaded file location
-4. Set PATH : C:\Users\ravi\Downloads\cypress-cucumber-only\
+5. Set PATH : C:\Users\ravi\Downloads\cypress-cucumber-only\
-5. Make the below changes to package.json
+6. Make the below changes to package.json

 ```json
  "json": {